lbonanomi/poppet/README.md

 ## Known Issues

-There is a rave condirion in creating local user 'poppet'.
+* There is a race condirion in creating local user 'poppet'.

-All local admins will have their passwords reset as part of the process.
+* All local admins will have their passwords reset as part of the process.

-The postgres configurations here are hideously insecure.
+* The postgres configurations here are hideously insecure.